anvimoon/Anudip_project/README.md

 # Anudip_project
-Project helps understand the student placement record.
+Project helps understand and analyze the health reports.